kawaicheung/book-on-naming-things/manuscript/0_C_Scannability.md

 GetAdminableProjectsForUser(int userID) {…}
 ```

 The method names now have a natural uniformity to them.
+Coupled together, they feel more _elegant_.
+Elegance is a term we sometimes like to throw around when we think we've done something good but can't really prove why.

-They feel more elegantly named.
-But, here's the problem: In practice, these methods are now much harder to tell apart.
+Despite the elegance, here's the problem staring me right in the face: In practice, these methods are now much harder to tell apart.
 When I scan these methods, they look nearly identical.
 It would be an easy trap to misread -- or worse -- misuse these methods.
 I need to differentiate them further.

 `Adminable` describes a subset of all the projects a user can access -- it's a necessary adjective.
 Take it away and the method name has lost most of its value.
 But, fortunately, `Available` isn't necessary.
 No one would think that `GetProjectsForUser()` returns projects a user couldn’t access.